tumblehome blogger

 More significant to me than the technical aspect and meaning of tumblehome is the sound of the word and its metaphorical implications.
 The word is soft, euphonic or pleasing to the ear with long vowels and gentle consonants.
 Sitting in the tumblehome paddling a canoe is an almost indescribable experience of fluidity, balance, and a body-facility such that paddler and canoe feel as one.
 Comparably, in life it seems to me we are always yearning to feel our pivot point, navigating our way, reading our choices, shifting perspectives, and always, in all ways, tumbling home to where meaning resides.

 The river image for my blog site, – its reflective waters, the colours, the bridge, the shadows, and most of all the beckoning river – is intended to mirror and extend the canoe-craft position as the medium on and through which the traveler steers.
 In Maria Popova’s wondrous online newsletter, The Marginalian, she notes that reading is [and writing, I submit] “… the very water that sculpts the riverbed of our lives, bending it this direction or that, traversing great distances and tessellated territories of being, chiseling through even the hardest rock.”
 And, to paraphrase Norman MacLean’s idyllic novel title, a river always runs through life.
 My blog invitation is just that, a bidding to readers to listen to meanings, stories, life-moments, and to see images from a life, from memories, from my listenings, and my tumbles home – perhaps to reflect on your memories and what is meaningful to you.
 Truly, my intention is not to be egocentric; rather to write from what I know – a kind of auto-ethnography though not formally so.
+I view the process of writing this blog the best means of metabolizing my own life.

 The most Recent Blogs are posted by title and date in the right margin.
 To see older blog posts, go to the Older Blogs drop-down menu also in the right margin; click on the down arrow beside ‘Select Month‘ and choose the month/year for the older blogs listed from most recent month to oldest month.
 If you enjoy the tumblehome blogs and want to know when a new blog is posted, you can Subscribe to the blog in the orange area to the right of this page or on each blog post page; you will get an automatically generated email from a service called ‘follow.it’ asking you to confirm your desire to sign up.
 If you do sign up, please note that the email you will receive re new blogs will have the title in bold blue in the email content.
 Click on that title to see the full blog rather than just the jumbled text in the automatically generated email.
 Similarly, I welcome any Comments you might have, meanings, and/or memories tweaked for you.
 Thus, there is a place below the Tumblehome logo in the right margin for you to enter your name, email address, and your Comment.
 All comments go directly to me and are not posted on the site.
 Both the Subscribe and Contact Me links are secure.